IBM-Bluemix-Docs/fortigate-1g/known-limitations.md

 * A FortiGate Security Appliance cannot be deployed on a VLAN that is currently associated with a Network Gateway, Hardware Firewall, or another FortiGate Security Appliance.

 * The FortiGate Security Appliance is associated with a single public customer VLAN (the "inside" VLAN) and cannot access the private network.

+* Set Rules Bypass does not work on FSA 1Gbps.
+Set Rules Bypass applies to Hardware Firewall (Standard and Dedicated).